Bowel Cancer Screening

 The National Bowel Cancer Screening is offered to men and women, every two years, between the ages of 60-74.
-There is now a new test kit being used, called the FIT (Faecal Immunochemical Test) kit, which was introduced in June 2019 to replace the previous FOBt (Faecal Occult Blood Test) kit.
+There is now a new test kit being used, called the FIT (Faecal Immunochemical Test) kit.

 The FIT kit is a small sample tube that comes with a sample stick attached to the cap of the tube.
 The process of using this kit involves scraping the sample stick along your poo, until all grooves are covered, and then placing it back inside the sample tube to be sent off to the London regional BCSP HUB, for testing.